Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Results

-While the superdomain structure has already been found in phase field simulations\cite{zhang_strain_2022}, our atomistic simulations reveal for the first time that domains as thin as 16~\AA\ can be stabilized by (110) strain in \pto.
+While superdomain structures have already been found in phase field simulations\cite{zhang_strain_2022}, our atomistic simulations reveal for the first time that domains as thin as 16~\AA\ can be stabilized by (110) strain in \pto.